 It’s best to care for your mattress the proper way in the first place because this can prevent premature damage.
 It’s best to make sure you don’t over-inflate your mattress, to deflate it once you’ve finished your camping trip, and to store in a cooler environment.
 Companies often provide a bag to carry your air mattress or camping pad in, so it’s a good idea to use that and protect the mattress when not in use.

 To repair a deflating mattress, a more common solution is to use the repair kit the mattress comes with.
 If the original repair kit is somehow not included or misplaced, then duct tape, a couple layers of superglue, or even a bike repair kit can be great alternative solutions.
 You can also make your own patch by covering the hole with a thin plastic material (such as a thinner tarp) and gluing to the mattress surface.

 How thick should your camping mattress be?

-You’re going to want a mattress that’s at least 2.5”–3” thick, although several of the beds on this list (especially the RV mattresses) are thicker than that.
+You’re going to want a mattress that’s at least two and a half to three inches thick, although several of the beds on this list (especially the RV mattresses) are thicker than that.

 Do you need a mattress to go camping?

 Of course not.
 Many people prefer sleeping bags, but some sleepers might want something a little extra, especially if they’re using a vehicle such as an RV or camper as part of their journey.

 Can you use a regular mattress in your tent?

 Technically, yes, as long as your tent is big enough.
 But know that it will be hard to lug into the tent, plus you’ll want to cover it on all sides by some sort of protection so it doesn’t get ruined or dirty.